- Blog

 It wasn't just his story.
 It was exactly mine, one year earlier.
 The same point of no return.
 I had also let go of a job without certainty of what was coming.
 And what came was KaiNext.

-On April 21, 2025, we incorporated KaiNext together.
+On April 21, 2025, we incorporated KaiNext that night in my apartment.
 On April 21, 2026, my father decided that he too was going to build something of his own.

 The second year starts now